-- To provide a connected network of open space areas within the suburb that facilitates and encourages community use and pedestrian and bike access/movement. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes if necessary.
+- To provide a connected network of open space areas within the suburb that facilitates and encourages community use and pedestrian and bike access/movement. - To develop, at some point in the future, the reserves landscaping, facilities and amenities to be consistent with Neighbourhood Open Space. - To address specific environmental, heritage and urban design objectives.

+• To utilise a portion of the Reserve for stormwater management purposes if necessary.